 Controlling access to Jandakot Airport's Bushland areas to prevent the entry of unauthorised vehicles and persons will assist with reducing the likelihood of arson or trespass related fires.
 All Conservation Precincts are fully fenced to prevent unauthorised entry and public access.
-Most fences are 6-foot chain mesh, some boundaries of Precinct 1A are defined with stock fences.
+Most fences are 1800 mm chain mesh security fences.